-The 'Prospects' team, under the direction of Nikki Coleman, our nominated Careers Lead for the College, is proud to hold the nationally recognised Quality in Careers Standard.
+The Prospect Trust Careers Service team, under the direction of Nikki Coleman, our nominated Careers Lead for the College, is proud to hold the nationally recognised Quality in Careers Standard.
 The Standard, one of the highest accolades an organisation can receive for excellence in this area of work, is aligned with the eight Gatsby Benchmarks for Good Careers Guidance and fully complies with the Department for Education's statutory guidance.
 Our Careers Education, Information and Guidance (CEIAG) programme is scrutinised and supported by Sue Myland, Vice Chair and CEIAG Link Councillor for the Academy Quality Council.

-The primary focus for 'Prospects' is to support and develop our students so they are ready to progress armed with the skills and knowledge that allow them to be successful.
+The primary focus for the Careers team is to support and develop our students so they are ready to progress armed with the skills and knowledge that allow them to be successful.
 All of our students are entitled to an in depth 1:1 career guidance interview with one of our team of qualified advisers.
 We also work with students via the Prospects Diploma and Tutorial initiatives, both of which are core to every Programme of Study, in order to help them develop and evidence vital employability skills, understand the myriad of options available to them and appreciate that choices made now will have far reaching impact.
 You can read our Careers Education, Information, Advice and Guidance Policy here and our Provider Access Statement here.